4 Reasons IUL is Best for Premium Financing

 Indexed universal life insurance is, without debate, the best choice for life insurance premium financing.

-Each type of permanent life insurance has its pros and cons, but the other types of permanent life insurance have drawbacks that put you at higher risk.
+Each type of permanent life insurance has its pros and cons, but the other types of permanent life insurance have drawbacks that put you at higher potential risks with premium financing.

 On the other hand, an indexed universal life policy has four strong reasons that make it the top pick for premium financing.